DenverDAO/COMStack/README.md

 ### Brownie Points

-To get things rolling: as participants cooperate to complete tasks they can assign each other _brownie points_ that - when it comes time to vote on decisions pertaining to the Collective - represents their weighted voting stake.
+To get things rolling: as participants cooperate to complete tasks they can assign each other _brownie points_ that - when it comes time to vote on decisions pertaining to the community - represents their weighted voting stake.

 In addition to the built in reputation system, the Stack is (by design) highly extendable and is encouraged to be augmented to mission specific requirements.
 [See some proposed near-future reputation apps here!](https://github.com/DenverDAO/DACStack/wiki/Proposed-Reputation-Apps)